jendrikseipp/aidos/README.md

 Aidos 3 is also a sequential portfolio, but the components and time limits are chosen from a larger design space automatically.

+## Instructions

+See http://www.fast-downward.org/ for installation instructions, including how to set up CPLEX for Fast Downward.
+Once you have installed all requirements, you can build and run Aidos 1 with the following commands:

+    ./build.py release64
+    ./fast-downward.py --build release64 --alias seq-unsolvable-aidos-1 --overall-time-limit 30m PDDL_FILE

 Aidos is built on top of the Fast Downward planning system.

 # Fast Downward